Code & Permits

 Does Your EV Charger Really Need a GFCI Breaker?

 Short answer: it depends on whether you are installing a NEMA 14-50 outlet or hardwiring the charger.
 The NEC 2023, which Clark County adopted in 2024, draws a clear line between the two.
-I get this question at least twice a week, and there is still confusion out there even among other contractors.
+I get this question at least twice a week, and there is still confusion out there even among other contractors who have not kept up with the 2023 amendments.

-This guide covers what the code actually says, why hardwired chargers are often the smarter choice in Henderson, and what to do if your GFCI keeps tripping.
+This guide covers what the code actually says, why hardwired chargers are often the smarter choice in Henderson, what to do if your GFCI keeps tripping, and how to read NEC Article 625 (the EV-specific chapter) without a Mike Holt seminar.

 What NEC 2023 Actually Requires